Orabig/remarkable-engineering/README.md

    them for page titles and dates, respectively.

  * A grid with major and minor grid lines.
-The imperial templates have major lines every inch and minor lines every eigth of an inch.
+The imperial templates have major lines every inch and minor lines every eighth of an inch.
 The metric templates have major lines every centimeter and minor lines every five millimeters or every two millimeters, depending on the template.